tae-lim/bouqs/README.md

 ## Starter Project Bootstrapped Using:
 - React
 - Webpack
-- SCSS - you can replace this with
+- SCSS - you can keep or replace with any other style solution
 - Jest
 - ESLint
 - Mock API using json-server and faker